sal55/langs/100things.md

 **73** It's not possible to break or continue out of a loop more than one level deep.

-**74** It's not possible to break out of a loop from inside a switch statement.
+**74** It's not possible to break out of a loop from inside a switch statement

 **75** There are no loop controls to restart or redo a loop iteration.